alexvas/accounts/README.md

 `./gradlew test assemble`

-after that go into integration directory:
+after that descend into app directory:

-`cd integration`
+`cd app`

 and start project with